-The first discharge will turn the Soak option off.
+The charging after each discharge will check Options2, bit 1, to determine if Soak has been requested.
 Recharge will use the plateau detect, and when charged, will start cycle 2, then 3, and finally stop.

 The whole process can take several days, especially with the maintenance charger.
 When the reconditioning is finished, the EEPROM bank that was last selected in Setup will contain the important cycle information.